Crypto137/MHServerEmu/docs/Glossary.md

 - **Item** - a world entity that represents an item.

+- **Keyword** - a tag that can be applied to a power, such as physical, melee, area, etc.

 - **Kismet** - a visual scripting system that is part of Unreal Engine 3.

 - **Live Tuning** - a system that overrides some of the static data contained in the game database without changing it.

 - **Locomotion** - a system that handles the movement of world entities in the game world.

+- **Mapped Power** - an override of an existing power in the power library with another power.
+Used for talents that change powers and Rogue's stolen powers.

 - **Marker** - a definition for spawning objects that includes position and rotation.